Transfer International Students

 Apply Now

-Request to have your high school transcripts sent to Concordia.
+Request to have your college transcripts sent to Concordia University, Nebraska.
 If your transcript is not in English or not from an American international school, you must provide an evaluation report to verify your credentials, degree and U.S. equivalencies.
 A comprehensive or course-by-course report is required.
-An evaluation may be obtained from wes.org or an approved transcript evaluation partner.
+An evaluation may be obtained from wes.org or InCred.

 Provide English Language Proficiency Scores

-Non-native English speakers must provide proof they are proficient in the English language to be accepted and begin college studies.
-TOEFL is our preferred test, but Concordia will accept these tests for undergraduate admission:
+Non-native English speakers must provide proof they are proficient in the English language to be accepted into college studies.
+If students, however, have been in the United States for two years or longer, studying at an English-speaking high school or college, Concordia may accept successful completion (noted in transcripts) as proof.
+Concordia will accept these tests for undergraduate admission:

 • TOEFL iBT (Test of English as a Foreign Language) – 78 total score or above required